High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: VO mapping

-To characterize the spatial distribution of different excitation populations of LINER- and Seyfert-type points, we define the Seyfert–LINER Index (SLI) as the {perpendicular} distance of each point from the Seyfert/LINER division line on the BPT diagram.
-We color-code SLI values on both the BPT map and diagram (Fig.\,\ref{fig:bpt_sli}). {By construction,} LINER points have SLI $<0$ and Seyfert points SLI $>0$.
+To { better visualize} the spatial distribution of different excitation populations of LINER- and Seyfert-type points, we define the Seyfert–LINER Index (SLI) as the {perpendicular} distance of each point from the Seyfert/LINER division line on the { VO} diagram.
+We color-code SLI values on both the { VO} map and diagram (Fig.\,\ref{fig:bpt_sli}). {By construction,} LINER points have SLI $<0$ and Seyfert points SLI $>0$.
 The black contour in the left panel represents points that lie on the Seyfert/LINER division line.

-Additionally, we {identify} pixels with [S~II], H$\alpha$, and H$\beta$ emission above the detection threshold, but without detected [O~III]. {If the upper limit on log([O~III]/H$\beta$) places these points in the LINER region of the diagram, they are plotted in dark blue.}.
-These pixels are concentrated in the South-West (SW) cross-cone LINER region.
+{To account for the uncertainties in the SLI values, we adopted the standard deviation of the pixel counts in a background-dominated region, $\sigma$, as the uncertainty for each individual filter observation \citep[][]{Ma21} and propagate the errors.
+For the details see Appendix~\ref{app:errors}}. { We adaptively binned the data \citep[][]{Li23} in all narrow- and wide-band filters to achieve a target signal-to-noise ratio of 9.
+As a result, the average uncertainties in the $\log$([O~III]/$H\beta$) and $\log$([S~II]/$H\alpha$) line ratios were reduced to $\sim0.1$ dex and $\sim0.05$ dex, respectively. }

 {We find no clear correlation} between a pixel's SLI value and its distance from the nucleus defined as the centroid of the [O~III] continuum emission, marked with ``X'' in the left panel of both Fig.\ref{fig:bpt} and \ref{fig:bpt_sli}.